 - Intellectual Property Rights

 A synopsis of each of these PTIs follows.
-For complete details regarding each of theses issues, I encourage you to explore this portion of the Customs website.
+For complete details regarding each of theses issues, I encourage you to explore this portion of the CBP website.

 Most prominent in this section are the rules regarding wood packaging materials.
 The information also details the import requirements for agricultural products, emphasizing the need to prevent the importation of pests and diseases that could harm U.S. agriculture.